JoccaWeb/a-frame-vr-boilerplate/README.md

 This boilerplate assumes intermediate knowledge of vanilla JavaScript, HTML5 and Webpack (and Yarn).
 Some A-Frame and Blender beginner knowledge wouldn't hurt either.

-The goal of this project is to have a (relatively) quick way to set up VR experiences in the browser for frontend developers.<br>
+The goal of this project is to have a quick way to set up VR experiences in the browser for frontend developers.<br>
 If you're more inclined to strictly game-developing in VR, I would advise Unity.
 Unity does have somewhat JavaScript-like support but you'll find it's very handy to know C#.

 Nevertheless, in A-Frame there are a lot of possibilities for interactive VR experiences directly in the browser for users with any VR headset.

-(Babel and React are configured in for ES6 and React support, but not particarly used, it was just handy to keep it in for possible React - A-Frame projects)

 For both production and development code for A-Frame projects, I use an A-Frame minified file (a build).
 See Resources for the builds on A-Frame's GitHub repo.
 I host it myself, using a script tag (no NPM, see the Development log).
 The assets-, components- and library folders will have to be put manually in the dist folder after running the build script from package.json.
 Working on that.